 Chapter 10

-Kote learns about alar, the principle of absolute belief that is central to magic, or "sympathy".
-Also learns disciplines of Heart of Stone and Seek the Stone.
+the principle of absolute belief that is central to magic, or

-We start to see some of the secrets of how magic works.
+the secrets of how magic works.
 Kote shows himself to be a determined student.
 It's interesting to me that we get so much detail about how magic works in this world -- you don't get that most of the time in fantasy, more like "he says some magic words and it happens."
 So I definitely appreciate this approach.
 When he explains alar, how many of you tried to do it?

 Chapter 11

-Again, I like how magic works in this world and how certain principles are laid out.
-The structure of the book helps in this, in that we do the training with Kote and grow in understanding with him.
-At first I wasn't too excited about reading a coming of age type of story but it actually works well in that it allows the slow reveal of how the magic works.
+of how the magic works.
 Also I'm wondering about who Lady Lackless is and when we'll see her in the story (full disclosure - I was reading a blog post about Kingkiller Chronicles and saw someone's dream casting of the characters and saw Lady Lackless among them, so I assume we'll see her before long.)

 Chapter 12

-Kote's father is trying to compose a song about the Chandrian, and consults Abenthy.
-Abenthy notes that Kote is a prodigy and his parents need to think about his options.
-He suggests university.
-The parents wonder where his talent (and red hair) come from.
+Kote is a prodigy and his parents need to think about his options.
+He suggests

-Laying more foundation with a little more background about the Chandrian.
-Also introduces some ambiguity about Kote's parentage - where did the red hair come from?
+ambiguity about Kote's parentage - where did the red hair come from?
 Not sure if that's going to be an issue - could it be that these are not his real parents at all?
 If so its kind of the old Moses origin story and may go a long way in explaining why he's so damn good at everything (it's sort of annoying, isn't it?)

 Wednesday, May 25, 2016